List of Catch-22 characters: Orr

 A bomber pilot in the squadron who is continually being shot down and ditching in the sea.
-Described as "a warm-hearted, simple-minded gnome," Orr is the only person in the group considered to be crazier than his good friend Yossarian, with whom he shares a tent.
+Described as "a warm-hearted, simple-minded gnome," Orr is the only person in the group considered to be crazier than Yossarian, with whom he shares a tent.
 Orr appears to take great joy in thoroughly confounding those around him by being completely nonsensical, though this later appears to have been deliberate.
-He is declared 'missing in action' halfway through the novel after another crash-landing in the Mediterranean, but it later transpires that he has intentionally rowed to neutral Sweden to escape the war.
+He is declared 'missing in action' halfway through the novel after another crash-landing in the Mediterranean, but it later transpires that he has intentionally crashed and then rowed to neutral Sweden to escape the war.
 At this point, Yossarian realizes that Orr's constant crashes have been rehearsals for the escape plan, which inspires Yossarian to finally flee the army.

 Snowden

 Snowden is a radio-gunner in Yossarian's crew.
 When their aircraft is hit by anti-aircraft fire and Snowden is hit, Yossarian bandages his visible leg wound, but misses a fatal wound hidden by his clothing.
 This incident is generally referred to in the novel as "the death over Avignon".
 Yossarian obsesses over Snowden's death and loses his nerve on account of it.